OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Your add-in can send messages from the [host page](dialog-api-in-office-add-ins.md#open-a-dialog-box-from-a-host-page) to a dialog box using [Dialog.messageChild](/javascript/api/office/office.dialog#messagechild-message-).

 > [!NOTE]
 > These dialog APIs are supported in only Excel, PowerPoint, and Word.
-Support for Outlook is coming soon.
+Support for Outlook is under development.

 ### Use `messageChild()` from the host page